shusheaan/shusheaan.github.io/src/content/vol6.md

     a collection of my fav licks and tracks <br>
     with highly simplified notes on chords and scales <br>
     only enough to let me recall the way i play them <br>
+    most of the time, due to lack of official sheets <br>
     i create my own versions by ear <br>
-    due to lack of official sheets <br>
     <br> <br> <br>
 </div>
 </div></div>